Nature-based Practice Training

-This experiential training supported by online materials, brings together best practice and theory from nature connection, forest skills, eco-psychology, embodiment, resilience, mental health and neuroscience to enable working with individuals and groups.
+This experiential training supported by online materials and webinars, brings together best practice and theory from nature connection, forest skills, eco-psychology, embodiment, resilience, mental health and neuroscience to enable working with individuals and groups of all ages.

-In particular, professionals wanting to reap the therapeutic benefits of a healthy relationship with nature.
-Also, the positive effect nature has on mental health and overcoming challenging behaviour.
+Also, the positive effect nature has on mental health and working with stressed behaviour.